 The House bill's sponsor, Democratic Rep. Reuven Carlyle of Seattle, said that he was confident the bill would progress further next year.

 "We are making meaningful steps forward, and we are getting closer every year," he said.

 Last year, Gov. Jay Inslee issued a moratorium on capital punishment for as long as he's in office.
 Inslee spokeswoman Jaime Smith said that the governor appreciated the bipartisan efforts.

 "Efforts like this take time," Smith wrote in an email Thursday.
 "The conversation is worthwhile and will continue."

-The death penalty is currently authorized by the federal government and 32 states, including Washington and Oregon.
-However, as in Washington, the governor of Oregon has said no one would be executed during his time in office.
+The death penalty is currently authorized by the federal government and 32 states, including Washington and Pennsylvania, where a moratorium was just issued by the governor last week.
 Eighteen states have abolished the death penalty, with Maryland being the most recent.

 Currently, nine men are on death row in Washington state.
 Death penalty cases in the state are still being tried and continue to work through the system.
 Inslee's moratorium means that if a death-penalty case comes to his desk, he will issue a reprieve, which means the inmate would stay in prison rather than face execution.